Reaction-Diffusion Processes with Surface Autocatalysis: Nonlinear stochastic dynamics

-As stated earlier, higher-order moments $N_k(t|\x_0)$, as well as the probabilities $Q_k(t|\x_0)$, are obtained from the generating function $G_s(t|\x_0)$ by evaluating $k$-fold derivatives with respect to $s$.
-In this way, one can either deduce integral equations for $Q_k(t|\x_0)$ and $N_k(t|\x_0)$, in analogy to Eq. (\ref{eq:Gs_int}), or a PDE description.
-In the latter case, since the derivative by $s$ does not alter Eq. (\ref{eq:Gs_diff}), both $N_k(t|\x_0)$ and $Q_k(t|\x_0)$ obey the (backward) diffusion equation, with the initial conditions $N_k(0|\x_0) = 1$ and $Q_k(0|\x_0) = \delta_{k,1}$, respectively.
-In turn, using standard combinatorial relations to evaluate the $k$-fold derivatives of Eq. (\ref{eq:Gs_BC}), we get the boundary conditions on each $\Gamma_m$ (see SI):
+Higher-order moments $N_k(t|\x_0)$, as well as the probabilities $Q_k(t|\x_0)$, are obtained from the generating function $G_s(t|\x_0)$ by evaluating $k$-fold derivatives with respect to $s$.
+In this way, one can either deduce integral equations for $Q_k(t|\x_0)$ and $N_k(t|\x_0)$, in analogy to Eq. (\ref{eq:Gs_int}), or a PDE formulation.
+In the latter case, since the derivative with respect to $s$ does not alter Eq. (\ref{eq:Gs_diff}), both $Q_k(t|\x_0)$ and $N_k(t|\x_0)$ obey the (backward) diffusion equation, with the initial conditions $Q_k(0|\x_0) = \delta_{k,1}$ and $N_k(0|\x_0) = 1$, respectively.
+Likewise, using standard combinatorial relations to evaluate the $k$-fold derivatives of Eq. (\ref{eq:Gs_BC}), we obtain the boundary conditions on each $\Gamma_m$ (see Appendices \ref{sec:Qk} and \ref{sec:Nk}):

 and